Watch Groundhog Day 2024: Punxsutawney Phil declares an early spring

 It all comes with a caveat.

-"On average, Phil has gotten it right 40% of the time over the past 10 years," the National Oceanic and Atmospheric Administration said last year.
+"On average, Phil has gotten it right 30% of the time over the past 10 years," the National Oceanic and Atmospheric Administration said in an update Friday.

 Could anything symbolize our era more than legions of people using smartphones to learn whether a prognosticating rodent is predicting six more weeks of winter?